Once you have successfully set up your database connection, you can begin to create segments using your Relational Data.

 - Traveling in x class (Premium, Economy, etc.)

-To create a segment template, proceed as follows:
+To create a segment template, check the following:

 - Text input - Creates a free text field that accepts alphanumeric and special characters.

-- Numeric input - Creates a numeric field that only accepts numbers (including negative values) and decimal points.
+- Numeric input - Creates a numeric field that only accepts integers (including negative values).

 Please note that you cannot use decimal points in Numeric input fields.
 If you need to use decimal points, select the Text input parameter type instead.